shashankpritam/shashankpritam.github.io/content/cv.md

 2. Poster Preparation and Abstract Writing Workshop.
 Center for Writers, NDSU, February 29, 2024.

 ## Skills
 1. Programming Languages: Python and R for bioinformatics pipelines; familiar with Go and Rust for tool development.
 Exploring Raku, Zig, and Crystal for specific computational tasks.
+[Scripting]
 2. Data Analysis & Visualization: Using DuckDB and Polars for efficient in-memory data querying and manipulation.
 Experienced with Pandas and NumPy for data analysis, proficient in creating visualizations with Matplotlib, Seaborn, ggplot2, and gnuplot.
 3. Machine Learning/Deep Learning: Applying TensorFlow and PyTorch to develop predictive models in genomics and proteomics.
 Using Scikit-learn for machine learning tasks and JAX for accelerated machine learning research.
 4. Workflow Management: Developing and managing bioinformatics workflows using Just, Snakemake, or Bash.
 Experienced in job scheduling with PBS and Slurm for HPC systems.
 5. Documentation, and Version Control: Maintaining documentation with LaTeX, Quarto, and Markdown.
 Utilizing Git for version control.